vivek-taboola/taboola-plugin-v2/readme.txt

 License: GNU General Public License v3.0
 License URI: http://www.gnu.org/licenses/gpl-3.0.txt

-Use the Taboola widget to generate revenue from 3rd-party content and increase engagement.
+Use the Taboola plugin to generate revenue from native ads and drive engagement with editorial content.

 == Description ==
-This plugin enables WordPress users to easily integrate Taboola's content recommendation widgets on their site.
+This plugin provides an easy way to integrate Taboola content into your WordPress pages.
-Generate direct revenue by surfacing Taboola's high quality sponsored content recommendations.
+Using Taboola’s mix of sponsored and editorial content, you can generate revenue and drive engagement.
+(Requires an account with Taboola.
+For more detail, see the <a href="https://developers.taboola.com/web-integrations/docs/wordpress-plugin/" target='_blank'>Taboola Dev Center</a>.)

 == Installation ==

 = Requirements =
 * PHP 5.x, 7.x or 8.x
-* WordPress v5.0.x or higher
+* WordPress 5.x or 6.x

 = Installation Process =
 * Log into the WordPress admin for your site